-What are the criteria I must satisfy in order to be cleared?
+What are the criteria I must satisfy to be cleared?

 - 1. Minimum overall grade point average of 2.60 in all work taken at the University of Delaware. - 2.
 The following General Studies courses must be successfully completed with a grade of C- or better. - ENGL 110 - Two of the three science courses - Two of the three social sciences courses - MATH 251, 252, and 253 - 3.
 Completion with a grade of C- or better and a minimum grade point average of 2.60 in the required courses in education.
-The required education courses are: - EDUC 100 Introduction to Elementary and Middle School Education - EDUC 205 Human Development Grades K-8 - EDUC 210 Beginning Literacy - EDUC 230 Introduction to Exceptional Children - EDUC 240 Law and Ethics in Education OR EDUC 247 History of Education in America - EDUC 258 Cultural Diversity, Schooling, and the Teacher - EDUC 387 Integrating Technology in Education - EDUC 451 Educational Assessment for Classroom Teachers (Only SE and ESL students need this course before methods; others can take it with first student teaching placement.) - 4.
+The required education courses are: - EDUC 100 Introduction to Elementary and Middle School Education - EDUC 205 Human Development Grades K-8 - EDUC 210 Beginning Literacy - EDUC 230 Introduction to Exceptional Children - EDUC 240 Law and Ethics in Education OR EDUC 247 History of Education in America - EDUC 258 Cultural Diversity, Schooling, and the Teacher - EDUC 387 Integrating Technology in Education - 4.
 Official enrollment in the major. - 5.
 Successfully pass the Praxis Core Academic Skills for Educators test according to the Delaware state guidelines listed below or another college ready exam such as ACT or SAT.
 These tests assess basic skills in reading, writing and mathematics.
-This test should be taken during freshman year.
+This test should be taken before sophomore year.

-Praxis Core Academic Skills for Educators Computer- Based Tests
+Praxis Core Academic Skills for Educators Computer-

+Based Tests

 Test Name Test Name Passing Score

 Reading 5712 156

 Mathematics 5732 150

 Writing 5722 162